meilisearch/documentation/resources/cookbooks/running_production.md

 ### 3.1.
 Creating a Reverse Proxy with [Nginx](https://www.nginx.com/)

 A reverse proxy is basically an application that will handle every communcation between the outside world and your internal applications.
 In our case, we want to use Nginx to recieve the HTTP requests coming from the outside world, and redirect them to MeiliSearch itself, but internally.
-When MeiliSearch has done it's amazing job, it will communicate his response to Nginx, which will then transfer this response to the user who sent the request.
+When MeiliSearch has done its amazing job, it will communicate its response to Nginx, which will then transfer this response to the user who sent the request.
 This is a common way to isolate and protect any application by adding a gate-keeper as robust, secure and fast as Nginx, one of the most safe and efficient tools available online, and of course, Open Source!

 > Reverse proxies are very useful for security, performance, scalability and logging reasons.
 If you are new to Reverse proxies, you may enjoy this article explaining the why and the how of [reverse proxies](https://www.keycdn.com/support/nginx-reverse-proxy)